 National Black HIV/AIDS Awareness Day Resources

-National Black HIV/AIDS Awareness Day (NBHAAD) is Monday, February 7.
-The Strategic Leadership Council is the community group that sets the direction for NBHAAD.
+National Black HIV/AIDS Awareness Day (NBHAAD) is Wednesday, February 7.
 This year’s observance is an opportunity to increase awareness and spark conversations about HIV.
+This year’s theme is "Engage, Educate, Empower: Uniting to End HIV/AIDS in Black Communities".

-Following is a list of resources from HIV.gov and our federal partners to help you become involved and watch:
+Following is a list of resources from HIV.gov and our federal partners to help you become involved:

-HIV self-testing is a key strategy to increase testing and diagnoses, especially while in-person testing services have been disrupted during the COVID-19 pandemic.
+- HIV self-testing is a key tool to increase testing and diagnoses and allows individuals to test in the comfort of wherever they choose.
 Find information about self-testing on HIV.gov.
 Please use and share the Locator to find testing services nearby.
 (Be sure to call ahead to inquire about the availability of self-testing.)

-HIV treatment helps people with HIV stay healthy and live longer.
-There is also a major prevention benefit: People with HIV who take HIV medicine daily as prescribed and get and keep an undetectable viral load have effectively no risk of sexually transmitting HIV to an HIV-negative partner.
+- HIV treatment helps people with HIV stay healthy and live longer.
+There is also a major prevention benefit: People with HIV who take HIV medicine daily as prescribed and get and keep an undetectable viral load.
 Please share information about the importance of getting and staying on HIV treatment.

-The hashtag for NBHAAD 2022 is #NBHAAD.
-Let your voice be heard by using the hashtag on your social media.
+Let your voice be heard by using the #NBHAAD hashtag on your social media.

 We’ll be posting content on HIV.gov and on our social media channels throughout NBHAAD.
 For the latest on HIV resources, policies, and programs, sign up to receive email updates.